It was a clever premise, a twist on the panel shows such as What's My Line? or I've Got a Secret.

 Masquerade Party, however, went through a number of emcees over the course of its initial 8 year run (1952-60), including Bert Parks and CBS newsman Douglas Edwards.
 Comic Allan Sherman served as a producer, and may have also had something to do with the genesis of the series.

 Of course, the original Masquerade Party was before my time, and wasn't in syndication when I was growing up.
 In 1974, Stefan Hatos, who served as an executive producer, revived the series, this time with business partner Monty Hall (Let's Make a Deal).
 Richard Dawson, 2 years away from Family Feud, was tapped to host.
 This version lasted just 1 season in syndication, but the celebrity panel was trimmed from 4 to 3, with one seeming constant---Bill Bixby.

-That same year, Hatos & Hall revived a more obscure series, It Pays to be Ignorant, with Joe Flynn (ex-McHale's Navy) as host, with Charles Nelson Reilly (Match Game), JoAnn Worley (Rowan & Martin's Laugh-In) & British comic Billy Baxter as the panel.
-Unfortunately, there are no clips from that series' 1974 incarnation to be had, and we'll deal with Ignorant in greater detail another time.
+A year earlier, Hatos & Hall revived a more obscure series, It Pays to be Ignorant, with Joe Flynn (ex-McHale's Navy) as host, with Charles Nelson Reilly (Match Game), JoAnn Worley (Rowan & Martin's Laugh-In) & British comic Billy Baxter as the panel.
+Unfortunately, there are no clips from that series' 1973 incarnation to be had, and we'll deal with Ignorant in greater detail another time.

 Right now, let's take a look at a clip from Masquerade Party from the Dawson era.
 Bixby is joined by Lee Meriweather (Barnaby Jones) & Nipsey Russell on the panel:

 Edit, 6/1/2020: Wink Martindale has added the complete episode to his YouTube channel.